cinderblock/uMaker/README.md

 ### Paths

+Variables that end in `Path` must end with a `/` or be empty.

-All paths to directories must end with a '/'.
+Variables that end in `Dir` must not end with a `/` nor be empty.

-*Exception: for cleanliness, includes that are passed to gcc do not need them*

 ### Variable defaults

 Most variables have sane defaults set.
 If you need to override them or set extras, you can do so directly in your main Makefile.
 Nearly all assignments in make-tools are done with ?=, which allows you to define your own versions instead.

-Many variables also have an xxxxx\_EXTRA variable that they already include and you just need to set.
+Many variables also incorporate the same variable but with `Extra` suffixed so that values can be trivially added

 ## Recommended Reading